Safeway: History

 The merger instantly created the largest chain of grocery stores west of the Mississippi.
+At the time of the merger, the company was headquartered in Reno, Nevada.
+In 1929, it was relocated to a former grocery warehouse in Oakland, California, where it had the exclusive zip code of 94660.
+Safeway headquarters remained there until they moved to their new offices across from Stoneridge Mall in Pleasanton, California, in 1996.
 In the 1930s, Charles E. Merrill temporarily left Merrill Lynch to help manage Safeway.
-At the time of the merger, the company was headquartered in Reno, Nevada.
-In 1929, it was relocated to a former grocery warehouse in Oakland, California.
-Safeway headquarters remained there until the move to Pleasanton, California in 1996.

 In the late 1930s, the New Negro Alliance boycotted the Sanitary Grocery Company (then a Safeway subsidiary) to pressure store owners to employ black people, especially in predominantly black neighborhoods.
-The Sanitary Grocery Company successfully sought an injunction against the New Negro Alliance, which was upheld by the Washington, D.C.
-Court of Appeals.
+The Sanitary Grocery Company successfully sought an injunction against the New Negro Alliance, which was upheld by the Washington, D.C., Court of Appeals.
 This led to the 1938 landmark U.S. Supreme Court decision of New Negro Alliance v.
 Sanitary Grocery Co., which defended the right to peaceful protest in the resolution of labor disputes.

 In 1969, the Black Panther Party and the United Farm Workers launched simultaneous boycotts of Safeway grocery stores, which were the largest grocery store chain in the U.S. West at that time.
 The Panthers boycotted due to Safeway's refusal to donate to their Free Breakfast for Children Program, created to serve daily hot breakfasts to underprivileged children throughout the U.S. The United Farm Workers boycotted Safeway because the chain continued to sell California grapes despite the union's nationwide boycott.
-The Panthers and United Farm Workers also acted in solidarity with each other's goals in boycotting Safeway, including during a 1973 Panthers demonstration outside an Oakland Safeway store documented by KPIX Eyewitness news, in which protestors carried signs that read "Boycott Safeway, Boycott Grapes."
+The Panthers and United Farm Workers also acted in solidarity with each other's goals in boycotting Safeway, including during a 1973 Panthers demonstration outside an Oakland Safeway store documented by KPIX Eyewitness news, in which protestors carried signs that read "Boycott Safeway, Boycott Grapes".